UX tips to improve your site’s conversion rate

 Visualize important concepts and products as much as possible

 Avoid using purely decorative visuals for the sake of breaking up text.
 Visuals should be contextual, informative, and aesthetically pleasing.
 If your product is complicated, visualize the concept in a way that users can quickly understand while skimming the page.
 Visuals should not be difficult to read or understand.
+This is an important rule to follow in your B2B lead generation, sales, and other strategies in the future.

 If previewing a digital software product, simplify the platform for visuals on the site rather than animate an exact replica, as most users will not be able to understand the level of detail presented.
 If visuals can be interacted with, this can add a level of engagement you may see users gravitate towards.